 Step 4: Force Stop the Kodi app.

-Android, like most computer operating systems, constantly has programs residing in memory.
-This means that Kodi could be accessing some files or data, even when it doesn’t look like it’s open.
+This means that Kodi could be accessing some files or data, even when it doesn’t look like it’s running.

-Force Stopping Kodi makes sure that any hidden functions will have stopped and it won’t be accessing any of it’s data.
+Force Stopping Kodi ensures that any hidden functions will have stopped and won’t be accessing any of its data.

 Step 5: Clear Data.